-- Display professional behaviors, cultural competence, ethical values and a commitment to maintaining currency with professional knowledge and practice. - Use a dynamic process of inquiry to guide evidence-based clinical decisions to competently fulfill a physician assistant's responsibilities within a complex and changing health care environment. - Demonstrate a commitment and ability to advocate with professional colleagues for access by a diverse population to health healthcare education to foster life and community integration after illness. - Analyze the implications of current healthcare policy and identify various healthcare delivery systems.
+- Display professional behaviors, cultural competence, ethical values and a commitment to maintaining currency with professional knowledge and practice. - Use a dynamic process of inquiry to guide evidence-based clinical decisions to competently fulfill a physician assistant's responsibilities within a complex and changing health care environment. - Demonstrate a commitment and ability to advocate with professional colleagues for access by a diverse population to health care education to foster life and community integration after illness. - Analyze the implications of current health care policy and identify various health care delivery systems.